 We flash-forward to a seventeen-year-old2 Tina returning to the Crystal Lake house along with her mother.
 Her smarmy psychiatrist, Dr. Crews, insists Tina confront her father’s death by revisiting the scene.

 Next door is an obligatory house full of teens.

 A few needless scenes later, Tina’s telekinesis reanimates Jason3.
 Meanwhile, Tina’s mom uncovers Dr. Crews’s true intentions.

 There’s a lot of over-emoting and dues ex machina that culminates in Tina hurling flower pots at Jason with her mind.

 - Setting this entry in the then-future of 2001.
 I wonder how many fans realized this back in 1988.↩

-The movie should end here.
+- Jason ended the prior film chained to the bottom of Crystal Lake.
+The script doesn’t try to explain how Tina’s telekinesis revives him, but the movie should end here.
 Tina resurrects Jason and passes out.
 Jason dismembers her unconscious body.
 But no. Jason marches past her and both houses.
 He goes a few miles up a dark road to off a pair of teens before circling back to continue his rampage.↩

 - In his review on Horror Movie A Day, Brian Collins speculates the telekinesis aspect was a response to the higher grossing A Nightmare on Elm Street franchise.↩